 As director of the TRIP Lab, Dr. Stavrinos trains students who contribute to all areas of the scientific community.
 She mentors students at various levels of their academic careers from high school students to graduate students.
 Dr. Stavrinos’ success as a mentor was recognized in 2017 when she the honored recipient of the Dean’s Excellence in Mentorship Award.

 Primarily, Dr. Stavrinos mentors students from psychology or a related field, but given the interdisciplinary nature of work in transportation safety, it is not uncommon for students from other academic disciplines – such as public health, engineering, nursing, medicine, neuroscience, computer science – to seek mentorship with the TRIP Lab.
-Dr. Stavrinos promotes diversity through her commitment to the mentorship of individuals from backgrounds typically underrepresented in science fields and promotes inclusion of women in the transportation workforce.

 The laboratory is often the first place students apply what they have learned toward a real-world topic.
 If this experience is a positive one, that is, if it is challenging and rewarding, then it fosters students’ interest in becoming future researchers.
 Students under Dr. Stavrinos’ mentorship are given the unique opportunity to actively contribute to TRIP Lab activities through challenging hands-on experiences and rewarding opportunities, enabling them to emerge as leaders.